William Nairne - 5th Bart of Dunsinnan

 the supreme court, where his judgment was reversed."1

-Nairne later became one of Boswell's closest professional associates, and he accompanied Boswell and Dr. Johnson for a short while at the beginning of their 1773 tour of the Scotland.
+Nairne later became one of Boswell's closest professional associates, and he accompanied Boswell and Dr. Johnson for a short while at the beginning of their 1773 tour of Scotland.
+Boswell introduced Nairne to Johnson in the evening of August 15, 1773, when they supped together with John Hamilton of Sundrum and probably also with William Scott.